 Did you find inspiration in Pablo’s story?
 Do you want to create disruptive innovation and have an impact on society?

-- New Applications for a Graphene-Copper Alloy (15K USD in Prizes)
+- New Window-Cleaning Solution for Tall Buildings (10K USD in Prizes)